Hydropower – the source of Hydro

 Renewable energy and the environment

 Because it takes a lot of energy to produce aluminium, it is very important to use energy sources that leave a small carbon footprint.
-An aluminium plant that base its electricity on coal, as is common in several regions of the world, has five times higher CO2 emissions than one that base it on electricity from renewable sources.
-Therefore, our core strategy is to grow our operations in regions of the world where we can use power with zero emissions, such as hydropower, windpower, solar power and more.
+An aluminium plant that bases its electricity on coal, as is common in several regions of the world, has five times higher CO2 emissions than one that bases it on electricity from renewable sources.
+Therefore, our core strategy is to grow our operations in regions of the world where we can use power with zero emissions, such as hydropower, wind power, solar power and more.

 What are the CO2 emissions of aluminium based on the energy source used to create the metal?